mjaenm/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Stochastic Optimization
+- Optimization
 - Machine Learning
+- Probabilistic Modeling
 - Evolutionary Computation
-- Probabilistic Modeling

 # Education to show in About widget
 education: